QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 For instance, [crackstation](https://crackstation.net/) <small>(you can download their wordlist!)</small>, [MD5Hashing](https://md5hashing.net/), [decrypt.tools](https://decrypt.tools/), [hashkiller.io](https://hashkiller.io/listmanager), or [hashes.com](https://hashes.com/en/decrypt/hash).

 ⚠️ Hash cracking tools are usually using your CPU to compute results faster.
-On a virtual machine, they may be less efficient, as the VM itself is taking a lot of resources.
+On a virtual machine, they may be less efficient, as the VM itself takes a lot of resources.
 </div></div>

 <hr class="sep-both">